 I don't want little children ripped from their parents' arms.

-I don't want them marched off to quote showers.
+I don't want them marched off to, quote, showers.

-You mean you go back to to slavery.
+You go back to slavery.

-You don't need that peace, and kids don't eat in peace.
+You don't eat in peace!

-You don't eat in peace.
+You don't eat MPs!

-Not in DC, not in the US.
+Not in D.C., not in the U.S.!

-Uh he had kids separated from their parents in cages and deported, and by the way, a half a million of them were prosecuted.
+And by the way, a half a million of them were prosecuted.

-Oh you know, facts matter.
+You know, facts matter.

 I know the rest of the media doesn't really seem to care too much about it.